Dengue virus: Drug research

 There are no approved direct antiviral treatments for Dengue fever.
 Most antiviral drug research for Dengue infections has focussed on inhibition of the NS2B/NS3 protease or NS5 proteins.
-Reported protease inhibitor approaches have focussed mainly on targeted covalent inhibitors.'
+Reported protease inhibitor approaches have focussed mainly on targeted covalent inhibitors.
 One drug, Balapiravir, a repurposed hepatitis C NS5 polymerase inhibitor progressed to a Phase II clinical trial before being stopped due to lack of efficacy.

+The journal explores a novel approach by examining the potential of metal-TPI complexes (with iron, cobalt, and zinc) as inhibitors of dengue virus replication.
+Zn-TPI and Fe-TPI showed low toxicity and significant inhibition of DENV-3, while Co-TPI demonstrated antiviral activity at low concentrations.
+These findings suggest new possibilities for developing more effective antiviral treatments for dengue.